 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-H.B.
+Passed by the full House, H.B.
 121 requires a brew-on-premises facility to obtain a license from the Division of Alcohol and Tobacco control.